victorservente/LP-Snitap/README.md

 In this project, I developed a responsive Landing Page for a roller skates brand with many animations and transitions!
 This is one of the projects developed in class during the Full-stack training.
 Check it out!

+🚀 Technologies:
-🚀 Technologies This project was developed with the following technologies:
+> This project was developed with the following technologies:

-HTML
+- HTML
-CSS
+- CSS
-Data Library
+- Data Library

-Google Fonts
+Google Fonts:
-💻 Project This is a responsive web page of a fictitious product.
+> 💻 Project This is a responsive web page of a fictitious product.
 Snitap is a responsive Landing Page for selling and promoting roller skates.
 It contains the following sections:

 - Navigation